lintonye/learnreact.design/2017-06-08-what-is-react.md

 <p data-height="375" data-theme-id="light" data-slug-hash="gROrXx" data-default-tab="result" data-user="focuser" data-embed-version="2" data-pen-title="Reactive UI" class="codepen">See the Pen <a href="https://codepen.io/focuser/pen/gROrXx/">Reactive UI</a> by focuser (<a href="https://codepen.io/focuser">@focuser</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-I'll explain its full code in a future post, but at this point you can just look this core piece:
+I'll explain its full code in a future post, but at this point you can just look at this core piece:

 {% highlight jsx%}
 const ThinkerWithHat = ({hat}) => (